 Termites can be your worst enemy and a constant source of worry when it comes to protecting your home and termite removal.
 True, they are tiny and harmless insects to humans yet they are a threat to your hard-earned investments.
 But how dangerous can termites be?
 To better understand the extent of damage this cryptic home destroyer can bring to your properties let’s look at some information about them.

-Furniture pieces, book shelves, house foundations, dead trees and plants, and wood in soil are excellent feeding spots for termites.
+Furniture pieces, bookshelves, house foundations, dead trees and plants, and wood in soil are excellent feeding spots for termites.
 Some termites build their nests in mud while others breed within walls and furniture.
 They build colonies with the queen, soldier, worker and larva habituating within mud tunnels or mounds.
-Nests can grow very large and extremely tall with strong mud exterior.
+Nests can grow very large and extremely tall with a strong mud exterior.